mk590901/door_simulation_on_toit/README.md

 Contains a container of timers, Allows to add, remove or start a named timer, as well as reset it by marking it as inactivated.
 The class contains a __task__ in terms of __toit__, which runs when there are no active timers and exits automatically when all running timers become inactive.
 Pay attention to two functions: ***run_periodically*** and ***run_periodically_in_task***.
 They are what make the class work.
 These seven lines of code are not for the weak-minded the mournful-minded like me.
 The secret of using these functions was shared with me by FFFF, one of the creators of the language, for which I am especially grateful to him.

 ## main
-And finally the main module, which creates the DoorStateMachine, initiates it and runs the simulation.
+And finally the main module, which creates the ***DoorStateMachine***, initiates it and runs the simulation.